m-fahim/Property4U/Readme.md

+# Property4U
+Property4U is an Open Source Enterprise Real Estate 2.0 solution completely equipped with Buying, Selling, Renting and Bidding features.
+It also provides Developer APIs with complete documentation.

 ##Introduction:
 Property4U is an Open Source Enterprise Real Estate 2.0 solution completely equipped with Buying, Selling, Renting and Bidding features.
 It also provides Developer APIs with complete documentation.